 Second, can the tree which is infested be removed?
 If the answer is yes, you should consider treating if before the removal.
 Remember, the act of taking down the tree will stir up adults causing them to leave.
 This exodus will undoubtedly allow several of them to find a new home elsewhere basically infesting another tree.
-Avoid this problem by treating the tree being removed with Cykick or Cypermethrin along with a thorough treatment of any trees you want to protect.
+Avoid this problem by treating the tree being removed with FS MP or Maxxthor along with a thorough treatment of any trees you want to protect.

 Third, once removed, where will the dead tree be taken?
 Trees which have been treated prior to being taken down may have less active adults and larva but many will be active and thriving.
 As a general rule you don’t want to leave a fallen tree laying around which is infested with pine bark beetles.
 They will quickly start to leave and nearby trees will become immediate targets.
 And since bark beetles will tract pheromones for miles, bringing it to the local dump may not be a good idea either so when possible, burn them.

-Something else to consider is the use of a good systemic.
+Something else to use is a good systemic.
 These are products you water into the ground around the trunk of the tree.
 Once injected, these products will be absorbed up into the tree and kill pests which attempt to feed on the treated tree.
-The best product for this is ADONIS.
+The best product for this is PROTHOR.
 It can be sprayed on the tree too but it’s real strong point is when used as a systemic.

-Use Adonis at the rate of 1 oz per 10″ of trunk diameter.
+Use Prothor at the rate of 1 oz per 10″ of trunk diameter.
 Mix it in 5 gallons of water and drench inside the tree’s drip line to insure good root absorption.
-Adonis only needs to be applied once a year and can really help “preserve” your trees overall good health.
+Prothor only needs to be applied once a year and can really help “preserve” your trees overall good health.